-For students in their 2nd year of law school, offers are typically made for Toronto summer positions at 5:00 a.m.
+For students in their 2nd year of law school, offers are typically made for Toronto summer positions at 5:00 p.m.
 EST on the Wednesday of interview week.
 Please consult our website or your career development office for exact timing.
-Firstyear interviews typically take place in February as mandated by the Law Society of Upper Canada and 1st-year summer student offers will be made for Toronto summer positions in accordance with the procedures set out by the Law Society of Upper Canada.
+First-year interviews typically take place in February as mandated by the Law Society of Ontario and 1st-year summer student offers will be made for Toronto summer positions in accordance with the procedures set out by the Law Society of Ontario.